 - If you’re worried about training before you’ve eaten, see your doctor.
 They will be able to advise you on what’s best for your body.

 - The night before your workout, whether you’re playing a team game or having personal training sessions at the gym, make sure you eat enough carbohydrates to fuel your body.
-As an accredited health and fitness professional, your certified personal trainer will be able to advise you on this.
+As an accredited health and fitness professional, your certified home or online personal trainer will be able to advise you on this.

 - Once you wake up, drink a big glass of water.
 This will help kickstart your body’s main functions and ensure you’re sufficiently hydrated.